Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_proxy/_index.md

     --resource-group <Resource Group Name> \
     --name <Deployment Name> \
     --template-file <The *azuredeploy.json* template file location> \
-    --parameters <The *azuredeploy.parameters.json* parameters file location>
+    --parameters <The _azuredeploy.parameters.json_ parameters file location>
     ```

-    > **NOTE: make sure that you are using the same Azure resource group name as the one you’ve just used in the azuredeploy.parameters.json file**
+    > **Note:** make sure that you are using the same Azure resource group name as the one you’ve just used in the _azuredeploy.parameters.json_ file.

     For example: